Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 My Meal at Popeyes Louisiana Kitchen - Istanbul International Airport

-With some time to spare, I found myself Googling, “Are there showers at Istanbul International Airport?”
-I was pleased to learn that there were showers available and that they were reasonably priced.
-To get to the showers at Istanbul International Airport, follow the signs towards the airport lounges, which are located upstairs near the food court.
+With some time to spare, I found myself looking into whether Istanbul International Airport had showers.
+I was glad to learn that it did, and I decided it was a nice way to refresh before a long-haul flight.
+To get to the showers at Istanbul Airport, follow the signs toward the airport lounges, which are located upstairs near the food court.

 Sign Pointing to the Location of Showers at Istanbul International Airport